 (1) For the cross-sectional analysis, since I am only using the 9 waves of Understanding Society, can I simply append all the waves and use the associated _xw weights for each wave (namely indinui_xw for waves 6 to 9, indinub_xw for waves 2 to 5, and indinus_xw for wave 1) to create a new weight, say weight_xw?
 Or would I have to perform any additional transformations?
 And lastly, if this is true, do I understand correctly that the data should be used in combination with the psu (for example, in Stata: svyset psu [pweight=weight_xw]), and that using the strata information is less important in this case?

 (2) When using the panel dimension of the data to perform, for example, a fixed effects analysis, is only the _lw weight in the most recent wave relevant?
 In other words, I would merge all 9 waves of understanding society using the respondent id, transform the data into long format, and in all analyses use the i_indinui_lw.

 Would you say that this approach is correct?
 Thanks you in advance for you advice!

 Updated by Alita Nandi over 3 years ago

 - % Done changed from 0 to 80

 (1) Take a look at item 12 in the weighting FAQ which discusses pooling waves for cross-sectional analysis. https://www.understandingsociety.ac.uk/sites/default/files/downloads/documentation/user-guides/mainstage/weighting_faqs.pdf

 On behalf of Understanding Society User Support Team

-Updated by Maria Cotofan 7 months ago
+Updated by Maria Cotofan over 3 years ago

 Thank you for your quick reply!